ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-A client responds to this challenge by constructing a key authorization from the
+A client fulfills this challenge by constructing a key authorization from the
 "token" value provided in the challenge and the client's account key.
 The
 client then computes the SHA-256 digest [FIPS180-4] of the key authorization.